Kotemu/GO-Bot/README.md

 # GO-Bot
-Automation platform for the popular game Pokemon GO.
+Automation platform (auto farmer, bot, etc.) for the popular game Pokemon GO.
 This project is in it's infancy stages and continuing to evolve as time goes on.

 Features:
 - Loot Pokestops for XP and items